recepcanaltinbag/trapo-seq/README.md

 ## Read Length Histograms

+If plasmids are extracted with sufficient purity, most of the reads are expected to be close to the length of the plasmid.
 ### Requirements
-- Basecalled and barcode demultiplexed .fastq files
-- **read_histogram** module is enough to handle, but there are other tools you can also use such as [NanoPlot](https://github.com/wdecoster/NanoPlot)
+- **read_histogram** module is enough to handle basic settings, but there are other tools you can also use such as [NanoPlot](https://github.com/wdecoster/NanoPlot)

 ```
 python trapo-seq.py read_histogram -f data/barcode01/data.fastq -o data/barcode01/read_len_hist
 ```

-If plasmids are extracted with sufficient purity, most of the reads are expected to be close to the length of the plasmid.
+- **-f** fastq file path
+- **-o** output file path

  The desired scenario is that there are mobile element insertions into the plasmids so the majority of reads are longer than the original plasmid.
 If there are shorter reads than, this may be due to: fragmentations while doing library preparation, the enzyme cuts more than one restriction site or the inserted mobile genetic elements have restriction site.
 For extra information please visit the [docs page](/docs#readme).
 So, it is crucial to pick restriction enzyme that does not cut mobile genetic elements and has only one restriction site on the plasmid.
 If the majority of the reads are not longer than the the original length of the plasmid, this may be explained by scenarios such as mutations on selective genes in plasmid or the mobile element excisions.

 As an example output (Figure 1):